 How it works You can buy digital Christmas saver stamps throughout the year at Morrisons stores, but not Morrisons Daily convenience stores.
 You’ll need to be a member of Morrisons More, its loyalty scheme, to purchase the stamps.

-When you get paid Your Christmas saver vouchers will be totalled on 31 October.
-If you purchase any after this date, they will go towards your 2025 balance.
-You can either get these vouchers sent as an e-code to use online or loaded onto your Morrisons More account.
+When you get paid Your Christmas saver vouchers will be totalled on 31 October and paid on 1 November.
+If you purchase any after this date, it will go towards your 2026 balance.

 Apply In-store.